-No. You don't have to be engaged specifically in mental health care to participate in the pilot.
-However, you must remain engaged by having at least one appointment every 3 months until you've completed the canine training in one of the following: Primary care, mental health, whole health, recreation therapy, or social work.
+No. You don't have to be engaged in mental health care to participate in the pilot.
+You must remain engaged with VHA primary care, mental health, whole health, recreation therapy, or social work by having at least one appointment every 3 months (until you've completed the canine training).

 How will I know if I am approved to participate in the pilot?

 You will be notified by VA staff responsible for the pilot program site if you're approved to participate.